Apprehentice/apprehentice.github.io/_posts/2019-10-21-Routines-and-Wellness.md

 So, how does this all relate to wellness?
 Well, as I mentioned before, I have trouble doing things that are good for me sometimes, but in my quest for physical fitness, I've found that I'm really good at doing the right thing as long as I have some form of accountability.
 In the case of physical fitness, I keep myself accountable by tracking everything in [MyFitnessPal](https://www.myfitnesspal.com/).
 When I can see the numbers, it gives the process perspective.
 Habitica is my fitness tracker for good lifestyle choices, but it only works if you have the discipline to honestly track and log _everything_.
 It's important to remember that lying to yourself won't help you.

 I think I'll keep using Habitica for the foreseeable future.
-It's helped me a lot over the past week and I like using it.
+It's helped me a lot over the past couple of weeks and I like using it.
 I've started getting out of bed earlier, I exercise more, I'm more motivated to do <span title="like write blog posts">the things I need to do</span>, and I'm more confident because of it all; I'm doing good for myself and I'm damn proud of it and that confidence spills over into my day-to-day life.

 Maybe your mind is just like mine and you need someone or something to keep you accountable for everything or to keep track of what you need to do in a fun and engaging way.
 I recommend buying a journal, at least.
 You need somewhere to put your tasks, thoughts, and schedule at the end of the day.
 You sleep easier knowing that everything is accounted for.